advance100/doc_webpack/configuration.md

 * string: An exact matched dependency becomes external.
 The same string is used as external dependency.
 * object: If an dependency matches exactly a property of the object, the property value is used as dependency.
 The property value may contain a dependency type prefixed and separated with a space.
 If the property value is `true` the property name is used instead.
 If the property value is `false` the externals test is aborted and the dependency is not external.
 See example below.
-* function: `function(context, request, callback(err, result))` The function is called of each dependendy.
+* function: `function(context, request, callback(err, result))` The function is called on each dependency.
 If a result is passed to the callback function this value is handled like a property value of an object (above bullet point).
 * RegExp: Every matched dependency becomes external.
 The request is also used as request for the external dependency.
 * array: Multiple values of the scheme (recursive).